 Beginning in the 1990s, interest in reinstating streetcar service in the area has grown.
 Former Omaha Mayors P.J.
-Morgan, Hal Daub and Mike Fahey, as well as current Mayor Jim Suttle, have all supported a streetcar program in one form or another.
+Morgan, Hal Daub and Mike Fahey, and Jim Suttle have all supported a streetcar program in one form or another.
 Advocate groups such as Omaha Streetcar have also pushed for the implementation of streetcar services.
 Proponents of a streetcar view it as a means to improve economic development in the urban core, increase densities, and also provide a new means of transportation.